software-mansion-labs/swm-bot/README.md

-├── examples # yaml files showing how to use actions within your project ├── needs-more-info # action used for checking whether the issue template fields are filled ├── needs-repro # action used for checking whether issue has a snack, GitHub repo or a snippet of code └── platforms # action that assigns labels to user-selected platforms in the issue template
+├── examples # yaml files showing how to use actions within your project ├── needs-more-info # action used for checking whether the issue template fields are filled ├── needs-repro # action used for checking whether issue has a snack, GitHub repo or a snippet of code ├── platforms # action that assigns labels to user-selected platforms in the issue template └── close-when-stale # action that closes the issue with specified label after some time of inactivity
 ```

 Repository consists of a few GitHub Actions that are implemented in self-contained manner - each one should be independent of each other.